 How to Use This Grip?

-Another way to measure is 5 finger lengths inside your normal bench press grip.
-So if you naturally grab the bar in a really wide position, a narrow grip bench press, for you, will look more like a “medium” grip bench press for others.
+Another measure method is 5 finger lengths inside your normal bench press grip.
+So if you naturally grab the bar in a really wide position, a narrow grip bench press will look more like a “medium” grip bench press for others.

 When Should You Use This Grip?